Khamies/khamies.github.io/_news/2025-01-07-values-and-principles.md

 ### Final Note

-I want to leave one final note before ending this essay, what I have shared above are the ideals and I always strive to maintain strong and clear values, but in complex situations, compromise between multiple values is often needed, which is an art that gets better over time.
-Additionally, my principles are not static as they evolve as I gain new insights and experiences and enriching my moral compass.
-I will leave you with this quote:
+I want to leave a note before leaving you with a final quote, what I have shared above are the ideals and I always strive to maintain strong and clear values, but in complex situations, compromise between multiple values is often needed, which is an art that gets better over time.
+Additionally, my principles are not static as they evolve as I gain new insights and experiences and enriching my moral compass:

 > Wisdom is knowing which values to hold firm and which to bend in the wind.
 >  <cite>-Stoic philosophy-</cite>